opendcs/opendcs/docs/source/lrgs-userguide.rst

 GOES Data Collection System Overview
 ====================================

-The LRGSis a proven system that provides many federal, state, local, and private organizations with the ability to collect remote environmental data in real-time.
+The LRGS is a proven system that provides many federal, state, local, and private organizations with the ability to collect remote environmental data in real-time.
 The LRGS provides local storage of raw DCP data limited only by your disk capacity.